Andréanne Larouche

 Andréanne Larouche is a Canadian politician, who was elected to the House of Commons of Canada in the 2019 election.
 She represents the electoral district of Shefford as a member of the Bloc Québécois.

 Political career

-Since 2021 she has served as the critic of seniors, the status of Women and gender equality in the Bloc Québécois Shadow Cabinet.
+She served as the critic of seniors, the status of Women and gender equality in the Bloc Québécois Shadow Cabinet of the 44th Parliament of Canada.

+She was elected vice chair of the Canadian House of Commons Standing Committee on the Status of Women in the 45th Canadian Parliament in 2025.